 - Available Support

-Readiness for Use: when working on smaller projects—a traffic light, LCD clock etc.—what you will require is a microcontroller that works straight from the box.
-This means something you can deploy without having to adjust fuse settings, burners etc. and something you can also reconfigure when you require more specific control over your ideas.
+When working on smaller projects—a traffic light, LCD clock, etc.—what you will require is a microcontroller that works straight from the box.
+This means something you can deploy without having to adjust fuse settings, burners, etc. and something you can also reconfigure when you require more specific control over your ideas.
 Arduino controllers provide its users with such versatility as they are always pre-configured for immediate use and can also be dug into to bring out the control you require.

-Cost: the type of project you are currently working on, usually determines the amount you will be willing to spend on purchasing tools for it.
+The type of project you are currently working on usually determines the amount you will be willing to spend on purchasing tools for it.
 This means for small to medium-sized projects that you intend to use domestically, affordable or cheap items should do.
 Arduino offers multiple offerings such as the Mega or Uno that come with the other 3 specified criteria but in terms of cost, the Arduino Uno takes the lead.